StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 # Proper Error Handling

-Error handling in Bash scripts is essential for ensuring scripts operate as intended, maintain predictable behavior, provide meaningful feedback, and efficiently manage unexpected events.
-Proper error handling can prevent minor issues from escalating into significant problems.
+Error handling is essential for ensuring scripts operate as intended, providing meaningful feedback, and efficiently managing unexpected events.
+It helps prevent minor issues from escalating into major problems.

-This section outlines essential practices for handling errors in Bash, including verifying command success, managing standard error streams (`stderr`) (1), and using `trap` for signal handling.
+This section outlines essential practices for handling errors in Bash, such as verifying command success, managing standard error streams (`stderr`) (1), and using `trap` for signal handling.
 { .annotate }

 1. **Streams**: In Unix-like systems, streams are standardized channels for input and output operations between programs and the operating system. `stdin` (standard input) is the stream from which a program reads input data, typically from the keyboard. `stdout` (standard output) is the stream to which a program writes its output, usually directed to the terminal. `stderr` (standard error) is the stream specifically used for outputting error messages and can be redirected independently of `stdout`.<br>_(Definition provided by ChatGPT, vetted by human)_